Descartes com Lentes (Descartes with Lens)

 A language flow that reinvents the language.
 A literary construction that imagines the coming of philosopher René Descartes to Brazil in Mauricio de Nassau’s caravan.
 The confrontation between the prerogatives of the Cartesian thinking and other forms of knowledge, based in the exuberant flows of the brasilis’ land.
 A sole with the actress Nadja Naira that covers the narrative accidents of this youth text of the lighthouse-poet Paulo Leminski.

 Written in the end of the 60’s the text is considered the generator embryo of Catatau, the mythic work of the poet.

 “In these climates where the animal eats the books and the air ‘caruncha’ (woodworms) the thoughts, these trees still dripping the flood waters.
-Ah, Brazil, Parinambouc, my Troy, this world is dirty; this world doesn’t come out: it is a dirty in my understanding in the lens of my glass.”
+Ah, Brazil, Parinambouc, my Troy, this world is dirty; this world doesn’t come out: it is a dirt in my understanding, in the lens of my glass.”